 Of course, guests cannot do certain actions like viewing your organization chart, creating a team, adding an app, or sharing a channel file.

-Teams allows you to use easy shortcuts to simplify your work as you navigate through your workspace.
-These shortcuts save you time and help you find what you’re looking for easily.
+One of the best Microsoft Teams Hacks is that MS Teams allows you to use easy shortcuts to simplify actions in your workspace.
+These Teams shortcuts save you time and help you find what you’re looking for easily.
 Here are some shortcuts:

 This allows you to do a Wikipedia search.
 The results show a summary that you can click on to go to the full Wikipedia page.